Navigated to data-cleaner-performance

 Smart Clean All (trim whitespace + remove empty rows/columns + deduplication) processes 10 million rows in 23 seconds (~435K rows/sec).
 Here's the full methodology, per-operation breakdown, and what affects speed on your machine.

 Two performance modes: Trim Whitespace only runs at ~1.2M rows/sec (8.3s for 10M rows).
-Smart Clean All (trim + empty removal + deduplication) runs at ~435K rows/sec because it executes three operations in one pass.
+Smart Clean All (trim + empty removal + deduplication) runs at ~435K rows/sec because it executes four operations in one pass.
 Results vary by hardware, browser, and file complexity.

 Test Configuration